KaliedaRik/sc-screen-recorder/README.md

 Record your local screen using your browser.

 ### Use case(s)
 The main use case for this product is for **bug reporting**.
-When a user encounters an issue with a website (or other product) they can navigate to this web page and screen capture the issue and:
+When a user encounters an issue with a website (or other product) they can navigate to this web page and screen capture the issue.
+Using the page they can:
 + Add multiple "targets" (screen captures of various parts of their display) and rearrange them on the canvas to best demonstrate the issue they are facing.
 + Change the canvas background color, or use an image to act as the background (in case they don't want people to see their real screen background).
 + Include a "talking head" of themselves describing the problem.